evergreen-innovations/dlc-documentation/docs/_documentation/02_dataDisclaimers.md

 The DLC Generator tool automates the process of:
 1. Interacting with the THREDDS server and gathering all years of available data for a given buoy.
 2. Takes the wave spectral density data ({% raw %}$$m^2/H_z$${% endraw %} indexed by {% raw %}$$H_z$${% endraw %}) from the buoy and uses [MHKiT Wave Resource Module](https://mhkit-software.github.io/MHKiT/mhkit-python/api.wave.html#resource) to calculate spectral parameters {% raw %}$$H_{m0}$${% endraw %}, {% raw %}$$T_p$${% endraw %}, and {% raw %}$$T_e$${% endraw %}.
-3. Removing duplicate time indexes, null values, and known corrupt values from the final time series data ([details](/theory/qualityControl#corrupt-data)).
+3. Removing duplicate time indexes, and null values.

 ## NDBC Stations